-Korean progressive tense is expressed by the ending "V고 있다".
+Korean progressive tense is expressed by the ending/expression "V고 있다".
 It is an ending that can express a motion or action is continuing.
-So, it can be only attached to verb stems, not adjective stems just like "be Ving" in English.
+So, it can be only attached to verb stems, not to an adjective stem!
+(Just like English😊!)

 The expression "-고 있다" consists of two parts.
 Let's see the conjugating information.
-I'll show you each one to help your understanding.
+I'll show you each one to help you understand.

 The vowel or final consonant is not important!
 No matter what, you will simply attach 고 to the stem.
 There are no exceptional irregular rules in this part!
 How easy is that?